top of page

 Accessible hotels: Please book early, as there are many events taking place in Brussels in September.
 For a list of accessible hotels, please check the website of Handy Brussels.

-Parking in Brussels: To benefit from free parking in the Brussels Region, Parking Brussels only recognises the European Disability Parking Card (the UK Blue badge is unfortunately no longer recognised).
+Parking in Brussels: To benefit from free parking in the Brussels Region, Parking Brussels only recognises the European Disability Parking Card (the UK Blue badge is no longer recognised).
 To do this, you need to pre-register your European Disability Parking Card:

 • Send an e-mail to handicap@parking.brussels;